Jerome-Maurin/vmdb2-wrapper/README.md

 ## Choosing the right target

 Each Yaml file corresponds to a single board using the naming convention BOARD_RELEASE_ARCH_vmdb2-MINVERSION.yaml where:
-  - BOARD is the board's name
+  - BOARD is the board's name.
-  - RELEASE is the expected Debian release
+  - RELEASE is the expected Debian release.
-  - ARCH is the expected architecture (armhf or arm64 for example)
+  - ARCH is the expected architecture (armhf or arm64 for example).
-  - MINVERSION is vmdb2's minimum required version for the Yaml file to work FYI versions of `vmdb2` are retro-compatible with older yaml files versions (0.14.1 yaml files will work with version 0.14.1+)
+  - MINVERSION is vmdb2's minimum required version for the Yaml file to work.<br>
+    FYI versions of `vmdb2` are retro-compatible with older yaml files versions (0.14.1 yaml files will work with version 0.14.1+).

 ## Building the image